 Building a house vs. buying.
 It’s a question that faces many who enter the housing market.
 Whether you’re a first-time homebuyer or you’re looking for something that better fits your family’s needs, it’s a question that you’ll likely have to consider.

-Whatever direction you decide to go, it’s important to compare the positives and negatives that come with buying versus building a home.
+Whatever direction you decide to go, it’s important to compare the positives and negatives that come with building a house vs. buying.
 That way you can make the decision that best fits your needs.

 5 Advantages to Building a Home

 - Customization.
 When you build a home, you have input on the design and can ensure the final construction includes all the features you want and need.

 - Up-to-code.
 Newer homes are built to meet all current building codes, and you have the ability to ensure that your home includes energy-efficient features that will save you money in the long term.